-Researchers are also discovering that bipolar disorder doesn’t “disappear” as adults grow older.
+Researchers are also discovering that bipolar disorder doesn’t “disappear” with advanced age.
 In fact, studies show that the symptoms often worsen over time though this might also be due to misdiagnoses.

 The care of seniors with bipolar disorder often depends on relatives, and it can be a difficult task.
 Here’s what they need to know to understand bipolar disorder in older adults.